 - Hypercapnia with arterial pH less than 7.25.

 Although noninvasive ventilation (NIV) is typically preferred.
 The decision to use invasive or noninvasive ventilatory support relies on the clinical situation, the underlying cause, and the severity and chronicity of the condition.
 (4, 27-31)

 Depending on the underlying cause, drugs like bronchodilators, corticosteroids, and diuretics may need to be used to help improve the patient’s respiratory status.
 (4,31)

 Other supportive measures, such as positioning, suctioning, and hydration, may also be necessary to optimize respiratory function.

-The main goal to control respiratory failure is the treatment of underlying causes to prevent further complications and improve outcomes for the patient.
-For instance, using anticoagulant therapy in case of pulmonary embolism, or antibiotics to treat pneumonia.
+The main goal of controlling respiratory failure is the treatment of underlying causes to prevent further complications and improve outcomes for the patient.
+For instance, using anticoagulant therapy in case of pulmonary embolism or antibiotics to treat pneumonia.
 (14)

 Complications of Respiratory Failure